-Digital Art and Graphic Design: AA Degree
+Graphic Design: AA Degree

-This degree provides lower division major preparation courses for students interested in pursuing transfer to a BA or BFA program in graphic design or digital art.
-Students pursuing this degree option must work with a counselor to develop an education plan that meets the current transfer requirements for the school of their choice.
+This degree provides entry-level graphic design skills and lower division major preparation courses for students preparing for transfer to a BA or BFA program in graphic design.
+Students pursuing this degree must work with a counselor and faculty advisor to develop an education or career plan that meets their educational or career goals.